lucaspellegrinelli/littleactivities/README.md

 If, or some obscure reason, you want some information about anything, contact me at lucas.pellegrinelli@hotmail.com

-If you're gonna use something, please credit me.

 Finally, don't expect good programming practices, documentation or code explanation from the code itself.

 ## Summary